- What is reflux?

 - Failure to thrive

-Complications due to reflux rare, but more common in babies and children with cerebral palsy, Down syndrome, cystic fibrosis and upper gastrointestinal malformations (trachea-esophageal fistula, hiatus hernia, pyloric stenosis).
+Complications due to reflux are rare.
+They are more common in babies and children with cerebral palsy, Down syndrome, cystic fibrosis and upper gastrointestinal malformations (trachea-esophageal fistula, hiatus hernia, pyloric stenosis).

 [i] Behrman RE, Kliegman R, Jenso HB, eds.
 Nelson Textbook of pediatrics.
 16th ed.
 Philadelphia: W.B.
 Saunders, 2000:1125-6.